Stdtmpnam In C++ - C++ Programming Tutorial

 Parameters:

-• Filename: The pointer to the character array that will be used as the result buffer; this array must be able to hold at least L_tmpnam A pointer to an internal static buffer is returned in the event that a null pointer is supplied.
+• File Name: The reference to the character array serving as the output buffer; this array must have the capacity for at least L_tmpnam.
+If a null pointer is provided, a pointer to an internal static buffer is returned.

 • Return value:

-If the filename wasn't a null pointer, it returns an internal static buffer pointer if the request is denied.
-In the event that a null pointer cannot be generated, a filename suitable is generated.
+If the file name is not a null pointer, it will yield an internal static buffer pointer upon denial of the request.
+If a null pointer cannot be created, a suitable file name is generated instead.

 Example 1:

-Let us take an example to illustrate the std::tmpnam function in C++.
+Let's consider an example to demonstrate the std::tmpnam function in C++.

 Example